 Conditional Logic Support

-Starting with Gravity Forms 2.0 you can configure conditional logic rules on other fields based on the values of the Address field inputs.
+You can configure conditional logic rules on other fields based on the values of the Address sub-field inputs.

 CSS Targeting Examples